 What is Capital Gain?

-Capital gain is Sale consideration of a property minus Cost of purchase of such property.
+Capital gain is the sale consideration of a property minus the cost of purchase of such property.

-Following conditions should be fulfilled for taxation of capital gain under Income Tax Act, 1961:
+Following conditions should be fulfilled for taxation of capital gain under the Income-tax Act, 1961:

 - There is a capital asset;

 - Such asset is sold during a financial year by the taxpayer.

 Capital asset means any property owned by the taxpayer.
 However, the following things shall not be treated as capital assets-